-Administrative Services, under the leadership of Laura Hubbard, is engaged in managing goals for our unit as well as our role in UB 2020.
+Under the leadership of Laura Hubbard, UB's Division of Finance and Administration is engaged in managing goals for our unit as well as our role in the university's Top 25 Ambition initiative.
 These goals fall into five thematic areas:

 "We talk about efficiency increasingly in universities, including UB and are being asked whether we are being cost effective.
 This includes the way we engage with our customers differently than we have in the past and is more about a mindset of how they feel about their experience with UB.